The Montmorency dataset

 3D Mapping for robotic forest inventory

-This large scale forest mapping dataset in now available for download on Academic Torrents.
+This large scale forest mapping dataset is now available for download on Valeria or on Academic Torrents.
 The dataset contains the ground truth species, diameter at breast height (DBH) and position of more than 1000 trees across four forests, as well as 11 trajectories of a lidar-equipped robot going through these forests.
 It has been the subject of a publication at the 12th Conference on Field and Service Robotics, as well as the Journal of Field Robotics.

 Dataset structure